Last updated on January 21st, 2023 at 08:14 pm

-Called the God’s Own State, Abia is one of the States in Nigeria Federation which has its administrative capital in Umuahia.
-In this post we will tell you everything you need to know about one of the South Eastern states.
+Called God’s Own State, Abia is one of the States in Nigeria which has its administrative capital in Umuahia.

-The word Abia is a name derived from four most densely populated regions of the state.
+The word Abia is a name derived from the four most densely populated regions of the state.

-Abia state was created on 27th of August, 1991 by the then military Government under the leadership of General Ibrahim Gbadamosi Babangida from Imo state.
-Abia state is a well-known state in Nigeria.
+Abia state was created on the 27th of August, 1991 by the then military government under the leadership of General Ibrahim Gbadamosi Babangida from Imo state.

-The riverine part of the state falls to the southern part which has lying topical rainforest with some oil-palm thicket.
+The riverine part of the state falls to the southern part which has a lying tropical rainforest with some oil-palm thicket.

-All the southern regions of Abia state usually experience heavy downpour between the months of April through October while the rest of the state is wooded savannah and temperately on high plain.
+All the southern regions of Abia state usually experience heavy downpours between the months of April through October while the rest of the state is wooded savannah and temperately on high plain.

-Abia state is one of the states in Nigeria that is blessed with enormous mineral resources.
-These mineral resources have obvious contributions and implications in the economic development of the state.
+It is one of the states in Nigeria that is blessed with enormous mineral resources.
+These mineral resources have obvious contributions and implications for the economic development of the state.

 However, oil and gas production contributes over 39% of the internally generated revenue of the state which makes the sector a prominent giant.
-Manufacturing sector also contribute 2% of the state’s GDP.
+The manufacturing sector also contributes 2% of the state’s GDP.

 The business hub of the state is in Aba which is not the only major commercial centre of the state but also one of the commercial nerve centres of the Eastern States of Nigeria.